Throughout history and into the now, there is no denying the abundance of creative dyslexics scattered about, across all areas of opportunity.

 1- A study measuring both the quantity and originality of ideas generated by dyslexic and non-learning disabled students; showed dyslexic students typically perform better than non-learning disabled students in both regards.

-2- Dyslexic individuals showed superior abilities at connecting different mental fields through unusual combinations of ideas in comparison with the control group in a recent study
+2- Dyslexic individuals showed superior abilities at connecting different mental fields through unusual combinations of ideas in comparison with the control group in a recent study.

 3- An eye for the unusual study found compared with non-dyslexics, dyslexic adults presented consistent evidence of greater creativity in tasks requiring novelty or insight and more innovative styles of thinking.